![]() |

 While the Greeks only recently begun to launch the amazing claim that

-they are descendents of the ancient Macedonians (the people who
+"they" are descendents of the ancient Macedonians (the people who

 murdered their own ancestors), it should be stressed that at least